(And Shot Information, below)

 You need to make sure that all your cats or kittens have routine Vet visits and take them if they are sick or not doing well, there are no excuses.
 You must trust your Vet, so do as Employers do and Interview the Vets, until you find someone who will work with you as a Breeder (not as a single Pet owner).
 As someone said, find a Vet with a Herd Mentality.
 I know this sounds funny, but it will be the best advise you can receive before you start, as most Vets only see Pet owners and will only treat your problem as you would only have one cat or dog and they really don't know what to do with Breeders.

 You need to feed High Quality Cat Food, not Grocery Store Brand type Dry food, just because it is cheap.
 Cheap and Cats don't mix and you will come up with tons of problems.
-I feed Merrick's BG (Before Grain) Salmon and Chicken Dry (it has no Grain in it), along with Canned/Tinned food per kitten and Raw meat to my cats.
-When I feed Raw, it is either chunked or ground Lamb from New Zealand or Australia (as either Lamb is not fatty) and sometimes I might give Raw ground Turkey to them (which we sanitize) and sometimes Raw Chicken Drumettes (which we sanitize).
+I feed Royal Canin Kitten Dry (while they are learning) and as they get older, I feed Blue Buffalo Freedom Chicken Indoor Dry, along with Canned/Tinned food per kitten and Raw meat to my cats.
+When I feed Raw, it is either chunked or ground Lamb from New Zealand or Australia (as either Lamb is not fatty) and sometimes I might give Raw ground Turkey to them (which we sanitize) and sometimes ground Hamburger.

 This is only a bit of the whole picture of Breeding and the Responsibility to the cats or kittens, there are lots more things to think about, but I won't bore you here.
 You get the idea of what kind of goes into breeding.

 For the kittens that are being shipped, the kittens will stay here until they have been neutered or spayed and get all the Shots (see below), before they are flown out to their destination.
-Airlines are now saying, that any kittens going as pairs, need to be under 6 months of age to stay in the same Carrier, any that are 6 months or older, need to be in 2 separate Carriers (dated 2-19-2004).Any kittens that are being Shipped, the cost of Airplane Fees (starts around $200.00 on up), Airline kennels & a Double Kennel cup (you can purchase 1 from Omaha Vaccine Company 1-800-367-4444 or http://www.omahavaccine.com and have it sent to me.), a Cat Bed of some sort and Health Certificates with Vet Fees (starts from $68.00 on up, depending on 1 or 2 kittens being shipped) are the Responsibility of the Buyer.
+Airlines are now saying, that any kittens going as pairs, need to be under 6 months of age to stay in the same Carrier, any that are 6 months or older, need to be in 2 separate Carriers (dated 2-19-2004).Any kittens that are being Shipped, the cost of Airplane Fees (starts around $220.00 on up to about $300.00), Airline kennels, Double Kennel cup and a Cat Bed of some sort, along with Health Certificate with Vet Fees (starts from $68.00 on up, depending on 1 or 2 kittens being shipped) are the Responsibility of the Buyer.

 Facts about Vaccinations